Sendible insights Ultimate TikTok for Business: How to Succeed on TikTok in 2026

 There are many ways you can use duets!
 For example, you can utilise this feature to:

-Stitches are great for capturing attention with trending videos, as this will be the first thing the viewer sees.
-So make sure to stitch viral content.
+Stitches are great for capturing attention in trending videos, as they're the first thing viewers see.
+So make sure to stitch viral content into your TikTok videos.

 The way Stitch works is simple: